 We understand you may be concerned about possible exposure to COVID-19 when you come to our hospitals and medical offices.
 Rest assured — safe care is our top priority.
 Please expect these positive changes during your next visit to a Nuvance Health hospital or medical office:

 - Screening protocols: Patients will be pre-screened for COVID-19 risk factors over the phone before their appointment.
 Patients and staff will be screened before entering any Nuvance Health facility.

 - Check-in/out processes: To limit the number of people in our facilities and ensure proper social distancing, patients may be asked to wait in their vehicles until their appointment begins, or in waiting areas with fewer chairs set more than six feet apart.
 Pre-registration and follow-up appointments may be done by phone.

-- Personal protective equipment (PPE): Face masks must be worn by patients, approved visitors, and staff.
+- Personal protective equipment (PPE): patients, approved visitors, and staff must wear Face masks.
 Clinical staff may also wear additional PPE including face shields, head coverings, gloves, or surgical gowns.

 - Infection prevention: Stringent cleaning and disinfecting of our facilities will take place through the day with a deep clean daily.